cochrane/AsciidocEdit/README.md

 Installation
 ============

 Clone and compile project with XCode, v6.0 or later.
-You must have `/usr/bin/asciidoctor` set up for `asciihelper` to work.
+You must have `asciidoctor` installed in `/usr/bin/asciidoctor` set up for `asciihelper` to work.
 See [Asciidoctor](http://asciidoctor.org)

 - To use "Save As PDF", you must have `asciidoctor-pdf` installed in `/usr/bin/asciidoctor-pdf`.